Center axis is only for refractor type telescopes

-In H-Alpha light, at the limb, you’ll see spectacular views of the prominence activity, including the surface flares, with the same white light details just as visible when using our standard filters.
+In H-Alpha light, at the limb, you’ll see spectacular views of the prominence activity, with the same white light details just as visible when using our standard filters.
 Our 2-part system can be set up in under 60 seconds and is easy to use.

 You will receive an energy rejection filter (ERF) in every system as well as a HAU (H-Alpha filter unit) that comes with a tilting mechanism for fine tuning your scope.
 The HAU weighs only 7 ounces and comes in a compact size of 4 3/4″ long by 2″ diameter, making it extremely portable so that you can go to the best places for viewing needs.